actions-marketplace-validations/gpuliyar_pr-status-action/README.md

 # PR Status Github Action
-Github Action to set Github PR with a Context and a Status.
-It is useful for developers to dynamically create a Context in a PR and set Status to it.
-The action can be used to create a Context in a PR that can act as a bridge between two different actions.
+Github Action to set a PR with a Context and a Status.
+It is useful for developers to dynamically create a Context in a PR that can act as a bridge between two different actions.
+Like, one action can set the Context to "pending" state and lock the PR and a different action can set the same Context to "success" or "failure" state that can further dictate if the PR can be merged.

 ## Inputs